westernal/Discord-Bot/README.md

 # Reminder Discord Bot
-Reminder discord bot  using Node.js and Discord.js
+Reminder discord bot  using Node.js and Discord.js and Cron